 Cadìz is one of the oldest inhabited cities of Europe and is located in the south of Spain at the Atlantic ocean side.
 The working town with an important port is home to the Spanish navy.
 In Phoenician language, Cadìz is known as "The Wall".
 It has more than 100 watchtowers used for spotting ships and is surrounded by beautiful beaches.
 Columbus sailed from Cadìz port on his second voyage.

-Why should people stay in Cadìz during the winter?
+Why should people stay in Cadìz during the fall, winter, or spring?